morganey-lang/community/README.md

 request will be handled by one of the Owners.

 Member can leave the organization at any time.

+## Becoming a Project Leader ##

+If anyone have an Open Sourced Morganey related project, they can join the organization as a Project Leader by transfering the ownership of the project to [@morganey-lang].

 ## Draft of the Rules ##